Identification of multi-valued treatment effects with unobserved heterogeneity: Identification

 Finally, $F_{Y_0|\mC^0_{z,z'}}$ and $F_{Y_1|\mC^1_{z,z'}}$ are identified from Lemma \ref{lem:idcpl}, and $\phi_{1,0}(y)$ for $y\in\mY^\circ$ is identified as $\phi_{1,0}(y)=Q_{Y_0|\mC^0_{z,z'}}(F_{Y_1|\mC^1_{z,z'}}(y))$ by solving (\ref{eq:cp01}) for $\phi_{1,0}$.

-In the case of multi-valued treatment settings, generally we can compare no two treatment states on the same compliers as in (\ref{eq:cp01}) under a single monotonicity relationship.
-This is because the relationships between the compliers become more complicated than (\ref{eq:eqcpl}), and the compliers do not generally coincide with each other.
-We overcome this difficulty by developing systems of monotonicity relationships that can be solved simultaneously for the counterfactual mappings on more than one compliers.
+In the case of multi-valued treatment settings, generally, we can compare no two treatment states on the same compliers as in (\ref{eq:cp01}).
+This is because the relationships between the compliers become more complicated than (\ref{eq:eqcpl}), and the compliers do not generally coincide.
+We overcome this difficulty by developing systems of relationships between two or more compliers for multiple treatment states that can be solved simultaneously for the counterfactual mappings.